Finally scored an actual record store day record on Record Store Day…which unbeknownst to me now comes twice a year.

 The vinyl release of My Favourite Headache includes instrumentals of the title track and “Home on the Strange” no doubt little carrots to entice fans to buy the album.
 It’s always interesting to hear songs without the vocals though both versions actually have some words attached.

 My Favourite Headache would actually be a great Rush album but it doesn’t sound like Rush because it doesn’t have Lifeson’s guitar tone.
 It stands on its own as a Geddy Lee solo album though I always felt Rush should have included a song from My Favorite Headache and Lifeson’s solo album Victor on any of the ensuing tours.
 I suppose had Lee, Lifeson and Peart known for sure the R40 tour was their last they might have, but perhaps Lee will return to the studio on his own again and give those of us longing for just a bit more a chance to hear this album live.

-Geddy Lee – My Favourite Headache track list on Vinyl
+Geddy Lee – My Favourite Headache Songs:

 1. My Favourite Headache